niharikamahajan02/md-files/reponsiveness.md

-# responsiveness in css
+# RESPONSIVENESS IN CSS

  As we all know webpages can be viewed on many devices like desktops, tablets, and phones.
 For web pages to look attractive and eye-catching on each device , responsiveness should be used .
 Without this our website may look interactive in some dimensions or on some devices like laptops but may look undesirable and unorganized in other devices like phones, tablets etc.

-We  use CSS and HTML to resize, hide, shrink, enlarge, or move the content to make it look good on any screen.
+> We  use CSS and HTML to resize, hide, shrink, enlarge, or move the content to make it look good on any screen.

-**USING MEDIA QUERIES**
+## USING MEDIA QUERIES

 It uses the @media rule to include a block of CSS properties only if a certain condition is true.

-Media queries can be used to change orientation the browser as shown in given example.
+**Media queries can be used to change orientation the browser as shown in given example.**

 1)@media screen and [media feature rules]